 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Evil.
+Please use the Social Network links just below to share this information from The Explanation, Evil.
 God Deliberately Allowed it in the Garden of Eden.
 Here’s Why